 —through the streets— >>BREACH<< TRANSFORM

 —streets are quiet.
-You poke your head out of the passage and look both ways.
-No one around.
+You poke your head out the tiny alley and look both ways.
+No sign of life except you.
 That's normal.
 The Sentinels seldom come to this area.
 They patrol streets, and this particular street is barely worthy of the name: a dim, damp gap between the slum's buildings and Freemark's outer wall.
 Used only by criminals, rats, and poor destitute folk like you.

-Still, you can't make your shoulders relax.
-You leave the passage and enter the alley, creeping through the shadows, picking your way over the mounds of trash.
+You leave the passage and enter the dingy street, creeping through the shadows, picking your way over the mounds of trash.
 The sounds of city life are muffled and far away like a vanishing dream.

-At last, you reach a crumbling door in the city's wall.
-The great, five-metre wall designed to keep the savagery of Bastion out, and Freemark's citizens in safe.
-But every wall has its cracks, and even the tiniest saurian can breach a barrier if it tried hard enough.
+At last, you reach the city's wall, the great, five-metre-thick barrier designed to keep the savagery of Bastion out, and Freemark's citizens safe.
+But every wall has its cracks, and even the tiniest creature can breach a barrier if it tried hard enough.

 You look up and down the alley again, then open the door and enter.
 It's still not locked.
 Good.
-People barely notice the skittering of saurians.
-Like them, you're beneath the Sentinels' notice.
+People barely notice the skittering of saurians underfoot, and like them, you're beneath the Sentinels' notice.